yaapu/FrskyTelemetryScript/README.md

 In aggregate battery view Cell voltage is the minimun cell voltage between battery 1 and 2.
 - Single FLVSS sensor + single power module: voltage will be available from 2 sources, user can choose which one to display.
 Current will always be visible.
 - Dual FLVSS sensors + dual power module: voltage will be available from 2 sources, user can choose which one to display.
 Current will always be visible.
 Voltage and current visible in dual battery view as well as aggregate battery view.
 - Dual FLVSS + single power module: voltage will be available from 2 sources, user can choose which one to display.
 Current reading is only available for battery 1: the script assumes that the load is equally shared between the two batteries.
-In dual battery view current,mAh and battery capacity will be split half on battery 1,between the left and right panels.

 ## Cell Count Detection